Cookbook > Replace a Contract and Keep its History With Grafting

 Link to this section

-1. Go to The Graph Studio UI and create a subgraph on Goerli testnet called graft-example
+1. Go to Subgraph Studio and create a subgraph on Sepolia testnet called graft-example

 2. Follow the directions in the AUTH & DEPLOY section on your subgraph page in the graft-example folder from the repo